-SELLING A DECEASED ESTATE HOUSE
+SELLING DECEASED ESTATE PROPERTY

-FINDING THE RIGHT REAL ESTATE AGENT
+AGREEING ON THE RIGHT REAL ESTATE AGENT

 Vetting real estate agents using a stringent criteria has proven to be the most thorough way to establish competence.
 It can also take a lot of pressure off families when done objectively and professionally for them.